Snippets-CI/snippets/Documentation/CloudComputingCourse/google.md

 - `IMAGE` is the name of your image in Container Registry.
 - `DOCKERFILE_PATH`: path to your Dockerfile.

-Currently our project with a rest api in golang + postgres database and pgadmin takes `1min 40sec` with docker compose and `2min 40sec` if we build all dockerfiles separately.
+Currently our project with a rest api in golang + postgres database and pgadmin takes `1min 40sec` with docker compose and `2min 40sec` if we build all dockerfiles separately